 AQI is on the roadmap.
 I already have data sources for air quality, and plan to add them.

 I would love to!
-However, the engine that creates all the forecast texts is now custom fit for english grammar.
+However, the engine that creates all the forecast texts is now custom fitted for English grammar.
 I plan to make this more generic to support more languages, but that will need some time.

 Thank you for the question!
-Sadly, not anytime soon, as there is a lot of other stuff in the pipeline, and the radar data are considerably more expensive than the forecast data.
+Sadly, not anytime soon, as there are a lot of other features in the pipeline, and the radar data are considerably pricier than the forecast data.
 I'd eventually like to get there, but it won't be quick.

 Please have a look at the legend: